jlomako/hospital-occupancy-tracker/README.md

 <br>
 tracks occupancy rates in local emergency rooms
 <br>
-updates every day at 12:00pm -> <b>paused for now</b>, as pdf does not seem to be accessible through github :[
+updates every day at 12:00pm <b>- paused for now - </b> pdf is not accessible through github actions :[
 <p>
 note to myself:<br>
   <i>to run on macos, XQuartz needs to be installed in github actions file before pdftools is installed.